emorynlp/StreamSide/docs/graph_annotator.md

 * To make an inverse relation (`*-of`), press `Ctrl+f` or check the `Inverse` box.
 * Press `Enter` or the `OK` button to create the concept.

-### Delete

-To delete a concept or an attribute:

-* Highlight the ID of the concept/attribute and press `Ctrl+d`.

-To delete a relation:

-* Highlight the label of the relation and press `Ctrl+d`.
+> The `Referent` box gets automatically checked if (1) the child concept already has another parent concept or (2) if the child concept is an ancestor of the parent concept.

 ### Update